stoplightio/platform-docs/docs/6.-migrations/next.md

 ## Introduction

 The new Stoplight Platform is the third generation of our product, and fundamentally re imagines how Stoplight integrates into your development workflow.
-A

 When we began developing the new platform, our primary goal was to make it as easy as possible to integrate Stoplight into your existing workflows.
 Stoplight should enrich - not replace - these workflows, thus reducing the friction involved with rolling out a modern API development strategy at your company.